-8. They Are Bought Mostly By Women
+8. Around 40% Of Condoms Are Bought By Women

-No, men aren’t the ones to buy the most condoms.
+No, men aren’t the ones to buy the condoms.
 About 40% of condom sales are thanks to proactive women who take responsibility for their sexual health.
 Give yourselves a round of applause, ladies!